 2) Many doctors forget to tell their patients that Magnesium and Calcium actually compete with one another and should be taken separately- not together!

 3) It can be EXTREMELY dangerous for people over the age of 40 to be taking Calcium- especially if Heart Disease or Heart Attacks run in your family.

-There are many wonderful and relaxing songs, books and oils that can help us fall asleep, but some people need help staying asleep!
+There are many wonderful and relaxing songs, books and oils that can help us fall asleep, but some people need natural supplements to help stay asleep!

 Possible Causes of Magnesium Deficiency:

 1) Are you a Celiac or H-Pylori patient?

 3) Do you drink alcohol regularly?

 4) Do you eat foods high in sugar or caffeine?